khinkelman/khinkelman.github.io/index.md

 a California Native American tribe, the Pinoleville Pomo Nation.
 Before starting her doctoral studies, Katy worked at the Boulder Engineering Company for three years where she designed electrical and mechanical systems for multi-family residential and commercial buildings across the United States.
-Her doctoral research focuses on modeling and simulation of community-scale energy systems using the Modelica language, including traditional district heating and cooling systems and innovative biomimetic (nature imitating) designs for future sustainable and resilient communities.
+Katy received her Ph.D. in Architectural Engineering from the Pennsylvania State University in 2023.
+Her doctoral research focused on modeling and simulation of community-scale energy systems using the Modelica language, including traditional district heating and cooling systems and innovative biomimetic (nature imitating) designs for future sustainable and resilient communities.